Charles Rennie Mackintosh mural

 After 1910, his commissions began to dry up and it is said that this is where he turned to alcohol.
 He resigned his partnership with Honeyman and Keppie in 1913 and moved to England with Margaret in 1914.

 Remember those exotic European friends?
 Well by 1915 the First World War had broken out and the couple’s ties to mainland Europe made them suspected spies.
-MI5 were suspicious of the couple, with Mackintosh often painting the Suffolk coastline and their letters to their friends in mainland Europe.
+MI5 were suspicious of the couple, with Mackintosh often painting the Suffolk coastline and the sending of letters to their friends in mainland Europe.
 MI5 raided their house, making Charles and Margaret move to London not long after.

 With the war, he couldn’t find many commissions in London and had to try his hand at Textile design to pay the bills.